21crickets/21crickets.github.io/docs/All.md

 Because NFTs enable digital scarcity, brands can sell exclusive, limited digital goods.
 Unlike physical goods, NFTs can include a smart contract that codes in a royalty percentage designated by the content creator.
 As such, subsequent sales or auctions of the NFT can generate revenue for the original NFT creator, providing an ongoing potential revenue stream as it is sold or auctioned[^6].

 ### Collectibles
-The digital scarcity that NFTs enable is a natural NFT for collectibles or assets whose value is dependent on there being limited supply.
+The digital scarcity that NFTs enable is a natural NFT for collectibles or assets/paper_images whose value is dependent on there being limited supply.
 Some of the earliest NFT use cases include CryptoKitties3 and CryptoPunks4 (10,000 unique pixelated characters), with individual CryptoPunk NFTs like Covid Alien selling for $11.75 million5.
 More recently, popular brands are creating NFT-based collectibles, like NBA Top Shot moments, which are digital basketball cards, but instead of static images, these NFTs contain video highlight moments from NBA games[^6].

 ### Art
 NFTs enable artists to sell their work in its natural form factor as opposed to having to print and sell pieces of art.
 Additionally, unlike with physical art, the artist can receive revenue upon secondary sales or auctions, thereby ensuring they are recognized for their original creations in subsequent transactions.
 NFT marketplaces devoted to art-based NFTs, such as Nifty Gateway, sold/auctioned over $100M of digital art in March 2021[^6].